tsug0d/TAODOS/README.md

 ## Support
 - If you encounter any problems or wishing to translate their lectures to your language, Feel free to contact me via tsublogs@gmail.com
 - Love it?
-Buy me a coffee when you meet me outside (preferred) 🥤 or via
+Buy me a coffee when you meet me outside

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [ ![alt text](https://i.imgur.com/XEK2Y4Z.png)](https://www.buymeacoffee.com/tsug0d)